FoveHMD/FoveCppSample/README.md

 This repository contains C++ programs that demonstrate how to use the FOVE SDK.

-The data example shows how to:
+The Data Example is a platform-independant example that shows how to:
 - Properly connect to the service
 - Read out data and check for error

-The DirectX11 example demonstrates the following:
+The DirectX11 Example is Windows-specific and demonstrates the following:
 - DirectX setup
 - Orientation tracking
 - Position tracking